vitormelo01/vitormelo01/README.md

 - 👋 Hi, I’m Vitor Melo.
+- 🌎 I'm originally from Brazil.
 - 👀 I’m Pursuing a PhD in Economcis at Clemson University.
 - 🌱 I’m currently working on three major projects on the economic impact of regulation in gasoline and health markets.
-- 🌎 The softwares I primarily use are Stata, R, and ArcGIS.
+- 💻 The softwares I primarily use are Stata, R, and ArcGIS.
 - 📫 You may reach me at: vmelo@clemson.edu

 <!---